 The last page of each application contains a "Verification and Acknowledgment" section.
 This verification and acknowledgment must be signed by the person who can verify that the information contained in the application is accurate and complete.
-As the applicant, you sign the application and often the applicant is the individual who signs the verification and acknowledgment as well.
-Others who might sign the verification and acknowledgment are an engineer or other professional who provided significant information included in the application.
+As the applicant, you sign the application and often the applicant is the individual who signs the verification and acknowledgment are an engineer or other professional who provided significant information included in the application.
 The signature on the verification and acknowledgment must be witnessed and acknowledged by a notary public or water clerk.